- What is a Heggstad Petition?

 - Are “Pour-Over Wills” Probated?

 A Heggstad Petition is a court filing formally asking a court to issue a court order that a particular property or properties is a trust asset, although the property was not legally titled in the trust as a trust asset.
-For more detail please refer to my article at ~.What is an Ancillary Probate?
+For more detail please refer to my article here.

 The most common ancillary probate is a court proceeding regarding property in the probate court state that is owned by a decedent who died while a resident of another state.
 This typically involves real property but can include personal property such as a bank account.
-For more detail please refer to my article at ~.What Happens if a Named Executor is an Out-of-State Resident?
+For more detail please refer to my article here.

 Depending on the size of the estate, excluding attorney and representative fees, costs can total $1500-$2000.
 Costs include filing fees, probate referee appraisal fees, publication costs, etc. In addition, attorney fees and personal representative fees are set by California’s Probate Code §10810.
 The statutory fees prescribed by §10810 are based on the value of the estate, as determined during the probate process as follows: